 Is Intelligence Learning?

-By learning, most of us again think about whatever field you are in, taking in a ton of information about that field and acting according to it is learning.
+By learning, most of us again think that just taking in a ton of information about the field you are in and acting according to it is learning.
 Can that really help us increase our intelligence?

 Is doing what you think is right for you the real intelligence, or doing what your idols, family members, and friends think is right for you the real intelligence?
 Or is the real intelligence doing what’s actually good for you?